- >Best Cryptocurrency Wallets 2021: Comprehensive Wallet Reviews

 Trust & Security

-There is a big difference between the two Trezor models in terms of security.
-When it comes to the security of your cryptocurrency, it matters where your keys are generated, and kept.
+There is a big difference in terms of security when it comes to Trezor One vs Model T. One of the most important aspects of cryptocurrency security is where your keys are generated and kept.
 The Trezor One needs to be interacted with on your phone or desktop.
 This interaction introduces a vulnerability into the system.
 If you’re accessing or setting up your funds through an infected phone, then there is a chance that your device may also be compromised.

 The Model T has everything you need to manage your cryptocurrency on the device itself.
 This drastically simplifies things from the security perspective.
 Managing your funds becomes a much more simple, and enjoyable experience with the fully featured and totally secure Model T.